 Before analyzing the purchase that Garmin just made, I think it's good to clarify what or who Firstbeat Analytics is.
 Many of you will already know them, at least if you have read any analysis of sports technology on this website.
 But perhaps for many others it's the first time you've heard his name.

-Firstbeat Analytics, as indicated by Garmin at its press release, is “a privately-held provider of physiological analytics and metrics for consumer devices in the health, wellness, fitness and performance markets.
-Firstbeat Analytics is the consumer licensing business formerly a part of Firstbeat Technologies.”
+Firstbeat Analytics, as Garmin points out in its press conference, is "a privately held provider of physiological analytics and metrics for consumer devices in the health, wellness and performance segments.
+Firstbeat Analytics is the licensing business for end-user products, which until now was part of Firstbeat Technologies.".